gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 1. Overlap and add.md

 this._frameSize = 128*Math.round(fSize/128); // Frame duration = this._frameSize/sampleRate;
 ```

-In the current implementation we am using two buffers, which we call odd and pair.
+In the current implementation we are using two buffers, which we call odd and pair.
 The pair buffer should be called "even", it was a translation mistake from catalan.
 The naming might change in following implementations.

 The even buffer stores the frames with even numbering (0,2,4,6,8...) and the odd buffer the odd ones (1,3,5,7,9...).
 In this implementations, we do 50% overlap, therefore only two buffers are needed.
 If more than two frames need to be overlapping, this code will not work.